 I’m really excited about all of those things, but this in this post I focus on the new features of Windows 10 Technical Preview that became available after the event.
 I did write about my first impressions of the preview OS earlier, so now it’s time for a follow-up.
 All screenshots are again taken from my Lenovo T430u ultrabook, in which I have installed the Technical Preview as primary OS.
 First I’d like to show you how the default universal search works:

-Everyone who has had the pleasure of writing an academic texts knows the importance of using proper referencing techniques and formatting.
-I did all referencing to my Bachelor’s Thesis by hand, and with that experience still fresh on mind I decided to look around for better alternatives for my (currently in-progress) Master’s Thesis.
+Everyone who has had the pleasure of writing academic texts knows the importance of using proper referencing techniques and formatting.
+I did all the referencing to my Bachelor’s Thesis by hand, and with that experience still fresh on my mind, I decided to look around for better alternatives for my Master’s Thesis.

 Roughly a week ago, Microsoft announced the next Windows and revealed its name will be Windows 10.
 Not Threshold, not Windows 9, not Windows 8.2 or just Windows.
 Some ridiculous rumors circled the Internet about why they decided to “skip the 9”, but I don’t really care about the name.
 I care about the experience.
 And now after a week of testing the Technical Preview I’d like to share some short thoughts about the most notable of the new features.